×

 All about Norite and Mudstone Properties

 Know all about Norite and Mudstone properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite belongs to Igneous Rocks while Mudstone belongs to Sedimentary Rocks.Texture of Norite is Phaneritic whereas that of Mudstone is Clastic.
 Norite appears Veined and Shiny and Mudstone appears Rough and Dull.
-The luster of Norite is not available while that of Mudstone is dull.
+The luster of Norite is while that of Mudstone is dull.
 Norite is available in dark grey to black colors whereas Mudstone is available in black, blue, brown, green, grey, orange, red, white, yellow colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Mudstone are creating artwork, pottery.